Breastfeeding Your Premature Infant at Home

 Preemies need to feed in positions that provide extra support for the neck and head.
 These are the safest positions for nursing preemies:

 Lie back in a chair, with your body on a 45-degree angle.
-In this position, your chest is a good place for your baby to move around on his or her tummy.
+In this position, your chest is a good place for your baby to move around on their tummy.
 Your baby's whole body is supported.
-He or she can use reflexes to move toward your nipple, find the nipple, and start to nurse.
+They can use reflexes to move toward your nipple, find the nipple, and start to nurse.
 This will be the most comfortable position for both of you.
 You will have a hand free because your body is holding the baby.

 The "football hold"